nixilla/gather/documentation/try/ckan.md

 ## Recap

-In this section we created configured and span up a local CKAN instance.
-We then configured and deployed Aether Connect, the data publishing half of the Aether platform.
-We then viewed in CKAN the data that we collected in the previous section.
+In this section we created, configured and started a local CKAN instance.
+We then configured and deployed the Aether-CKAN consumer that reads messages from the Kafka message queue and posts that data to CKAN.
+We then viewed in CKAN the data that we collected earlier via ODK.

 <div style="margin-top: 2rem; text-align: center"><a href="clean-up">Final Steps: Cleaning Up</a></div>